opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 ----------------------------------

-It needs to build local DB and testapi service for storing and reporting results to CVP web portal.
+It needs to build local DB and testapi service for storing and reporting results to OVP web portal.
 There is a script in Dovetail container for building local DB.
 All the following commands should be executed in Dovetail container.
 The DB will use port 27017 and the testapi will use port 8000.
 They can be reset by